Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps

-As observed in \cite{CatsEnrich2012}, the $SRB$-like condition is a sufficient but not necessary condition for a measure $\mu$ to be an equilibrium state for the potential $\psi$, because it may exist a non-ergodic invariant measure $\mu<<\Leb$ that is neither $SRB$ nor $SRB$-like (see \cite{ANQuas}).
-In such a case $\mu$ satisfies Pesin’s Entropy Formula, as stated the following lemma.
+As observed in \cite{CatsEnrich2012}, the $SRB$-like condition is a sufficient but not necessary condition for a measure $\mu$ to be an equilibrium state for the potential $\psi$, because it may exist a non-ergodic invariant measure $\mu\ll\Leb$ that is neither $SRB$ nor $SRB$-like (see \cite{ANQuas}).
+In such a case $\mu$ satisfies Pesin’s Entropy Formula, as follows.

-\begin{corollary} Let $f:M \rightarrow M$ be a $C^1$-expanding map.
-Let $\mu$ be a non-ergodic $f$-invariant probability such that $\mu<<\Leb$.
-Then $\mu$ satisfies Pesin’s Entropy Formula. \end{corollary}
+\begin{proposition} Let $f:M \rightarrow M$ be a $C^1$-expanding map.
+Let $\mu$ be a non-ergodic $f$-invariant probability such that $\mu\ll\Leb$.
+Then $\mu$ satisfies Pesin’s Entropy Formula. \end{proposition}

 \begin{proof} See \cite[Corollary 2.6]{CatsEnrich2012}. \end{proof}